 Response

 Permit fees for Air Contaminant Discharge Permits (ACDP), the type that Tier 1 facilities would be required to have, are set in rule across multiple facility types and are not specific to this proposed rule.
-The class of ACDP permit these facilities would be required to have currently has a $7,200 application fee and $4,608 annual fee per facility.
+The class of ACDP these facilities would be required to have currently has a $7,200 application fee and $4,608 annual fee per facility.

 CATEGORY: Pollution control devices